What is Cyber Security?

 Common Threat Types

-- Phishing: most commonly using e-mails for the express purpose of obtaining personal information (such as passwords or credit card numbers) or manipulating others to perform unauthorized actions (such as bank transfers or purchases).
+- Phishing: Communications (most commonly e-mails) for the purpose of obtaining personal information (such as passwords or credit card numbers) or manipulating others to perform unauthorized actions (such as bank transfers or purchases).

 - Malware: malicious software such as computer viruses, worms, Trojan horses, ransomware, key loggers and spyware.